 The Cooperation Programme foresees support for Joint Technology Initiatives (JTIs).
 The JTIs will cover fields of major European public interest, focussed on subjects identified through dialogue with industry, in particular with the European Technology Platforms.
-It is intended that a legislative proposal for the first series of Joint Technology Initiatives will be issued in due course.
-No funding for JTIs is included in the 2007 Cooperation work programme.
+It is intended that the first legislative proposals for Joint Technology Initiatives will be presented in 2007.
+No funding for JTIs is included in the 2007 Cooperation work programme, although bridging measures are envisaged for a number of the potential JTIs to maintain momentum.